Your senses tingle as the rich aromas send you into orbit with anticipation of that first delectable bite.

 They’re something to celebrate…

-Seeing a Weber grill, fishing pole or simmering pot of soup can take you right back to the first bite of one of your favorite comfort foods.
+Seeing a Weber grill, fishing pole or simmering pot of soup can transport you right back to the first bite of one of your favorite vacation food memories.

 Imagine going to Maine for summer vacation.
-The daily adventure down to the docks to get lobster or longneck clams was amazing and unforgettable.
+The daily adventure down to the docks to get lobster or longneck clams created unforgettable vacation food memories.

 Every day you ate what the fisherman brought to the dock.

 Until, you finally begged for McDonalds.

 You were seven years old.